Transcripts & Verifications

 Your official UWM enrollment record is documented on your transcript.
 Transcripts are generally required when transferring to another institution, applying to graduate or professional schools, or when an official record is needed to certify the credits, grades, and credentials you earned while at UWM.

 There are four types of official documents available on this page: official transcripts, unofficial transcripts, enrollment verifications, and graduation verification.

 - Official Transcripts*: used by other institutions, can be sent as a physical copy or digital PDF.
-PDFs can only be issued if records are after 1984.

 - Unofficial Transcripts*: physical copies only, can only be issued to the student.

 *Please note – All financial obligations to the University and holds on your student account must be satisfied or requests for transcripts, both official and unofficial, will not be processed.